klutzy/typo/README.md

-typo is a small utility which generates useful tables for Rust programmer.
+typo is a small utility which generates tags and type tables.
 It is intended to be used via [typo.vim](https://github.com/klutzy/typo.vim).

 # Usage